 ACC 231 Intermediate Accounting I

-This course examines the principles and procedures emphasized in the preparation and interpretation of the statements of income, retained earnings, cash flow, and balance sheets.
+This course examines the primary principles and procedures involved in the preparation and interpretation of the statements of income, retained earnings, cash flow, and balance sheets.
 The time value of money, receivables, inventories, and fixed assets are covered in depth.

 Credits